 How to Influence Your Colleagues to Achieve Shared Goals

-First, let me define Leadership so we’re all on the same page.
-Leadership is the “capacity to influence others to change their behaviour in order to achieve important results.”
-(1)
+First, let’s define leadership so we’re all on the same page.
+Leadership is the “capacity to influence others to change their behavior in order to achieve important results.”*

 3 Questions for Building a Failure-Safe Environment